rhithik/lcs--vue-basics/guide/episode-10.md

 ```

 In addition to generating us a `store.js` file, Vue CLI also imports our store to our `main.js` file and registers it onto our main vue instance.

+**[ After Project Initialization ]**
+If we are bringing in Vuex at any point after the project initialization, we need to go about it a bit differently, although quite the same.
+We just need to do it manually.

+> We can also use the Vue UI if desired, which will auto generate the appropriate files and code.

+To bring in Vuex manually we simply need to..

+- Install Vuex to our project - `npm install vuex`
+- Create a `store.js` file in the `src` folder
+- Code up the Vuex Store object
+  - import `vue`
+  - import `vuex`
+  - register `vuex` as a plugin via `Vue.use(Vuex)`
+  - code out the store
+  - export the store
+- Import our `store.js` into our `main.js` file
+- Pass our store into the main Vue instance

+There we go!
+Now we have full access to using Vuex as our primary state management.